justusranvier/protocol-docs/content/doctypes/instrumentDefinition.md

 A federated instrumentDefinition is current if the most recent value of the smart property is the hash of the instrumentDefinition.

-Federated instrumenDefinitions are mutable because the value of the smart property can change, but not all changes to the definition are considered valid by OT clients.
+Federated instrumentDefinitions are mutable because the value of the smart property can change, but not all changes to the definition are considered valid by OT clients.